 Finding the right balance can be a journey of self-discovery, but it’s an effort you’ll thank yourself for in the end.

-On the other hand, if a potential project doesn’t seem fulfilling, you have the power to walk away if your heart isn’t in it.
+One of the most empowering parts of running your own business is the ability to say no. If a potential project doesn’t seem fulfilling, you have the power to walk away if your heart isn’t in it.
 Those kinds of discussions, both with yourself and with potential clients, aren’t always easy, but it’s important to know that you’re able to say: “it’s not you, it’s me.”

-The freedom to work where you want also provides the freedom of continual learning.
+When you run your own business, you’re in control of your learning opportunities.
 Different projects you take on will require different responsibilities and skillsets.
 Keeping skills and knowledge current through personal pursuits or through diverse work experience can give your business a competitive advantage when starting new work relationships.

 Running your own business can be costly, but it also entitles you to some special perks.
 From office supplies to professional memberships and subscriptions, there are a myriad of expenses you may be able to write off as a member of the independent workforce.

-The average U.S. commute time has been steadily increasing year over year.
-Rather than spending hours stuck in traffic, paying for tolls and parking, or structuring your day around a train schedule, choose a workplace with a commute that’s right for you.
+Rather than spending hours stuck in traffic, paying for tolls and parking, or structuring your day around a train schedule, you can choose a workplace with a commute that’s right for you.
 There are many possibilities for independent professionals—a home office, coworking space, coffee shop, or private office building are all great options.
-Less time spent on the road means more time to spend on your clients, and more time to dedicate to your personal well-being.

-The independent lifestyle provides a unique opportunity to meet people you may have never crossed paths within a typical work environment.
-After all, the key to a successful start as an independent business is networking—whether it’s via LinkedIn and social media, joining professional organizations, or attending special events, you’ll be ahead of the game when it comes to marketing yourself and getting leads.
+Your lifestyle as an independent provides a unique opportunity to meet people you may have never crossed paths within a typical work environment.
+After all, the key to a successful start of a business is networking—whether it’s via LinkedIn and social media, joining professional organizations, or attending special events, you’ll be ahead of the game when it comes to marketing yourself and getting leads.